voiceflow/awesome-alexa/readme.md

 ## Contents

 ### Podcasts and episodes
+* [Alexa Dev Chat](https://itunes.apple.com/us/podcast/alexa-dev-chat/id1131682069) - Dave Isbitski discusses various aspects of Alexa (Alexa Skills Kit and Alexa Voice Service), natural language understanding, voice recognition, and how developers like you are building innovative solutions.
+The podcasts include Alexa news, developer tips, and interviews with Alexa developers and Alexa employees.
 * [Voice Dev Rocks](https://voicedev.rocks/) - Voice Dev Rocks is a weekly curated publication full of interesting, relevant links, brought to you by the Amazon Alexa, Google Assistant and Microsoft Cortana Slack communities.

 ### Popular examples of skills